Dungyichao/http_server/README.md

 [link](https://github.com/Dungyichao/http_server/blob/master/src/helloworld.cpp)
 ) into the helloworld.cpp file.
 Compile the code and execute it.

-The ip address of our server is 172.16.216.205, Subnet Mask is 255.255.0.0, the default gateway should be the ip address of your router , in our case is 172.16.216.6.
+The local ip address of my web server is 172.16.216.205, Subnet Mask is 255.255.0.0, the default gateway should be the ip address of your router , in our case is 172.16.216.6.
+Modify these number to fit your case.
 If everything is working properly, now you can type in <b>172.16.216.205:8080</b> in the browser on your laptop or cellphone (which should connect to Wi-Fi router at your home).
 What you see in the browser should be the same as the following animation.

 <p align="center">
 <img src="/img/webpagedemo.gif" height="90%" width="90%">